Baaz Production Model

-The company's website states they have "fulfilled FAA and EASA standards", and have more standards and tests than are required by government aviation authorities.
+The company's website state they have "fulfilled FAA and EASA standards", and stating they have additional standards and tests than required by government aviation authorities.
 The company goal is a zero failure rate for their production aircraft.
-The company states their propellers are very efficient providing an energy savings for each flight, reducing energy costs and also increasing its range.
+The company states their propellers are very efficient providing an energy savings for each flight, reducing energy costs, increasing its range and have an extended service life.
 The aircraft not only has fast reacting ducted propellers but also has flaps and rudders to help keep the ride smooth in all types of weather conditions.

-The aircraft can be either an all electric powered aircraft for typical urban flights within one city or their aircraft can be fitted with fuel cells (a hybrid-electric power source) for those customers who need to travel between two or more cities.
+The aircraft can be either an all electric powered aircraft for typical urban flights within one city (intracity) or their aircraft can be fitted with fuel cells (a hybrid-electric power source) for those customers who need to travel between two cities (intercity).

 The company's new production model is a sleek design with a spacious cabin which makes it ideal for a multiple role aircraft including but not limited to urban air mobility for passengers, corporate travel, VIP travel, emergency medical service, law enforcement, news stations, agriculture, utility companies, government use and more.
 In order to fit any aerial mission, the back seats are completely removable to add the relevant equipment such as stretchers, cameras or anything a customer would need to customize the interior of the aircraft.

-- Aircraft type: eVTOL or optional hybrid-electric (using fuel cells) VTOL aircraft
+- Aircraft type: eVTOL and hybrid-electric VTOL aircraft

-- Piloting: Piloting at first then autonomous, using predictive analytics, artificial intellegence (AI) and machine learning (ML)
+- Piloting: Piloting at first, then autonomous piloting using predictive analytics, artificial intellegence (AI) and machine learning (ML)